BenAvery28/Jobber-Quotes/README.md

 ---

 ## Project Structure
-This is the organized layout of the repository, showcasing all files and directories used in the project.
+### This is the organized layout of the repository, showcasing all files and directories used in the project.

-# Shimmer & Shine – Jobber Quotes AI Scheduler

 - 📁 **Root Directory**